pact-foundation/docs.pact.io/website/docs/pact_broker/webhooks.md

 * It won't trigger a build unnecessarily for any of the target provider versions that already have a verification result with the pact content.
 * It de-duplicates the target provider versions, so if the same version is the head, and/or deployed to multiple environments, only one verification job will be run per provider version.

-## Template parameters

-You can use template parameters in the request URL, body and headers to pass through metadata about the event.
-The most common use of this feature is to pass though the URL of the pact that has changed to the provider verification build.
-See [this list](https://github.com/pact-foundation/pact_broker/blob/master/lib/pact_broker/doc/views/webhooks.markdown#dynamic-variable-substitution) of available parameters.

 ## Example CI/CD and webhook configuration

 ![](https://raw.githubusercontent.com/wiki/pact-foundation/pact_broker/images/webhook_end_to_end.png)